Some Common Questions

 How can therapy help me?

 A number of benefits are available from participating in therapy.
-Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues, and creative blocks.
+Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues, and more.
 Many people also find that counselors can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
-Therapists can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
-The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
+Therapists can provide a fresh perspective on a difficult problem or point you in the direction of a potential solution.
+The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn while in counseling.

 Some of the benefits available from therapy include:

 - Attaining a better understanding of yourself, your goals, and your values